 Career Goals: Where remaining in their current industries post-COVID-19 would be ideal, they understand the imperative to diversify their skillsets to augment employability.

 Game Plan: First, rest assured that you are not alone in taking a detour from your current calling.
 Consult a career coach for a strong and sound source of support in your mid-career transition.
-If you’re unsure of where to pivot, WSG’s Career Trial matches you to temporary positions to gain experience in a variety of industries.
-In the meantime, continue to upgrade yourself with new skills through SkillsFuture course.
+Also, continue to upgrade yourself with new skills through SkillsFuture course.

 Smarter search results on MyCareersFuture